Beenunn17/ReimaginedInd2/README.md

 ## Notes and TODOs

-* The MMM training functions are currently stubs that compute simple statistics.
-Integrate your preferred modeling library (e.g. JAX + lightweight_mmm) in `agents/data_science_agent.py` and adjust `requirements.mmm.txt` accordingly.
+* The MMM training functions now use the [lightweight_mmm](https://github.com/google/lightweight_mmm) library to fit a Bayesian media mix model.
+Model artefacts (pickled model, diagnostics JSON and plots) are saved under ``$DATA_DIR/models/<dataset>/<timestamp>/`` and can be listed via the ``GET /mmm/plots`` endpoint.
+You can adjust priors and sampling parameters in ``agents/data_science_agent.py``.
-* Image editing operations beyond text overlay are not yet implemented.
-Extend `library/image_ops.py` and the `/library/images/edit` endpoint as needed.
+* Basic image editing operations (grayscale, invert and brightness) are implemented in the `/library/images/edit` endpoint.
+Additional filters and adjustments can be added by extending `library/image_ops.py` and updating the endpoint accordingly.
 * The SEO browser worker is a scaffold.
 Add RQ job handling and Playwright tasks to `seo-browser/workers/seo_worker.py` when ready.
 * Ensure that any calls to external services (e.g. Vertex AI, OpenAI) are